RobertTalbert/discretecs/MTH225-Fall2023/course-docs/standards-mth225-f23.md

 Please note: **Getting a right answer is not the object of an AEP**.
 Some problems on AEPs may not even have a single right answer, but instead ask you to model some situation where you have to make choices or assumptions and then follow through and explain yourself.
 So:

->![important]
+>![IMPORTANT]
->The main criteria for AEPs is the quality of your solution and the degree to which you explain yourself.
+>The main criteria for AEPs is the quality of your solution and the degree to which you explain yourself clearly.

 The four attributes of a successful AEP are *Ccmpleteness*, *correctness*, *clear communication*, and *professional presentation*: